lbstroud/documentation/gvs/index.rst

 Global Variable Interpolation
 -----------------------------

 Certain fields in the Scalr User Interface support Global Variable interpolation.
 These fields are identified with the |GVI| symbol.
 Global Variables can be entered into fields using the following placeholder syntax: ``{GLOBAL_VARIABLE_NAME}``.
-When the value of field is required, e.g. when a server is being provisioned, or when a :ref:`Policy <policy_engine>` is being applied, the Global Variable placeholders will be replaced with their actual value.
+When the value of field is required, e.g. when a server is being provisioned, or when a ::`Policy <policy_engine>` is being applied, the Global Variable placeholders will be replaced with their actual value.

 Using Global Variables in Policies
 ----------------------------------